Rust backend#

 Dispatch tracing#

-To verify that a given code path is actually running on the Rust
+To verify which backend a given code path is actually running on, set

 Each lang-aware call site emits one line to stderr, for example: